Rules for allotment plot holders

 Livestock

-Keeping livestock, including bees, is not permitted.
+Prohibited: Keeping livestock, including bees, is not allowed.

 Bonfires